home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 {% details "Problem: Invalid authentication" %}

 This can happen during initial login or after some time.
 Please do the following steps:
-- Log in to your MyBMW **website** and verify your credentials (i.e. ensure that username and password are correct).
+- Log in to your MyBMW **website** and verify your credentials (for example, ensure that username and password are correct).
 - If you cannot login on the website, please **deactivate** polling (see [Defining a custom polling interval](#defining-a-custom-polling-interval)) and wait for **at least 24 hours**.
 - Once you can login to the website, reconfigure/reauthenticate the integration via {% my integrations title="**Settings** > **Devices & services**" %}, click {% icon "mdi:dots-vertical" %} and select **Reconfigure**.
 - Activate polling again